eucalyptus/eucalyptus-imaging-worker/README.md

 Installing from the repository
 ------------------------------

-To install the *imaging-servo* package straight from the repository, run:
+To install the *eucalyptus-imaging-service* package straight from the repository, run:

-    $ ./install-servo.sh
+    $ ./install-service.sh

-This will create various directories and copy configuration files, as well as create a *servo* user account.
+This will create various directories and copy configuration files, as well as create a *imaging-service* user account.

 Starting the service
 --------------------

-The *imaging-servo* service can be started by running:
+The *eucalyptus-imaging-service* service can be started by running:

-    $ service imaging-servo start
+    $ service eucalyptus-imaging-service start

 Please Note: This service will **not** work unless it is running on a Eucalyptus instance that has been instantiated by the Eucalyptus Balancer service.